Dr. Leighton Ford, President of LFM

 Leighton was recipient of the 1990 Two Hungers Award, which recognized his contributions to addressing the physical and spiritual hungers of people around the world.
 In 1985 he was selected as Clergyman of the Year by Religious Heritage of America and as Presbyterian Preacher of the Year by the National Presbyterian Center.
 TIME Magazine singled him out as being “among the most influential preachers of an active gospel.”

 Leighton is also Honorary Life Chairman of the Lausanne Committee for World Evangelization, having served from 1976 to 1992 as chairman of this international body of Christian leaders.
 He has served as a board member for World Vision U. S., the Duke University Comprehensive Cancer Center, and Gordon-Conwell Theological Seminary.

 Dr. Ford is also author and co-author of numerous books.
-His lastest book, The Attentive Life, Discerning God’s Presence in All Things, was published in May 2008.
-He lives in Charlotte, North Carolina, with his wife, Jean.
-Their children are a married daughter, Deborah, a son in business, Kevin, and their older son, Sandy, who died after heart surgery in November 1981.
+Places of the Heart is Leighton’s latest four-color book and features the author’s imaginative watercolor paintings, poetry, and reflections on a life formed, redeemed, empowered, and directed by God and for God’s glory.
+Leighton lives in Charlotte, North Carolina, with his wife, Jean.
+Their children are a married daughter, Debbie, Kevin who partners with him in LFM, and their older son, Sandy, who died after heart surgery in November 1981.